jaka-k/ticket-broker/README.md

 - 4 web apps that are consumer applications of the eslint config, tsconfig and ui library
 - Was inteneded as a great showcase for RabbitMQ, but turned out to be a great example of monorepo usage as well
 - The communication between the 4 frontends and the server is an representing a real world challange of multi regional ticket vendors
+- Go server with Mux
+- The 4 frontends are AMQP producer, where the Go server is an AMQP consumer
+- When a user clicks one of the buttons, the frontend application generates a message.
+This message contains the details about the number of tickets being bought (+10 or +100).
+- The Go server acts as a consumer in AMQP, an entity that connects to the message broker to receive messages and process them
+- RabbitMQ as a Broker inbetween
+- After processing the message, the server sends a confirmation back to the initial site (the frontend application) through RabbitMQ.

 # Turborepo starter